 Thankfully, today you won’t see an employer running their hands over a candidate’s head to learn whether the person is a hard worker.
 But you might see them give a pre-employment personality test.
 In hiring, a personality test is meant to give a quantifiable value to traits that are usually hard to measure, like customer service aptitude or level of patience.

 Employers tend to be split on whether personality tests are useful in hiring–some sing their praises, while others are quick to point out their potential shortcomings.
 But if you incorporate personality tests into your hiring process in an appropriate way, they can be a worthwhile tool to predict a candidate’s propensity for success.
 Think of them as one more weapon in your overall strategy to be as competitive and accurate as possible in your recruiting.

 Since it is expensive for companies to recruit and train new employees, attracting the right candidates for specific opportunities is important for an organization’s productivity and bottom line.
 Personality tests continue to serve as valuable tools for recruiting, hiring, and retaining exceptional talent.
 Personality is a proven indicator of job performance, therefore assessing a candidate’s behavioral tendencies in the workplace helps recruiters and headhunters determine if he or she will thrive in the open job and fit into the employer’s company culture.

-Personality tests in recruitment offer insight into important, yet intangible information about prospects, like their personality, values and work preferences.
-Research shows that when employees are placed in positions that do not match their respective personality, it often leads to discontent.
+Personality tests in recruitment offer insight into important, yet intangible information about prospects, like their personality, values, and work preferences.
+Research shows that when employees are placed in positions that do not match their respective personalities, it often leads to discontent.
 This results in low productivity and high turnover.

-A typical interview may not provide recruiters with enough insight about a candidate’s personality.
-Behavioral assessments offer a deeper dive to discover a prospect’s strengths, weaknesses and predilections.
+A typical interview may not provide recruiters with enough insight into a candidate’s personality.
+Behavioral assessments offer a deeper dive to discover a prospect’s strengths, weaknesses, and predilections.

 Common Career Personality Tests